supermedium/aframe-react/README.md

 HTML](https://aframe.io/docs/).
 ECS is a pattern used in game development that favors composability over inheritance, which is more naturally suited to 3D scenes where objects are built of complex appearance, behavior, and functionality.
+In A-Frame, HTML attributes map to *components* which are composable modules that are plugged into `<a-entity>`s to attach appearance, behavior, and functionality.

-In A-Frame, HTML attributes map to *components* which are composable modules that are plugged into `<a-entity>`s to attach appearance, behavior, and functionality. `aframe-react` is a very thin layer on top of A-Frame to bridge with React. `aframe-react` passes React props to directly A-Frame using refs and `.setAttribute()`, bypassing the DOM.
+Released on the same day as A-Frame, `aframe-react` is a very thin layer on top of A-Frame to bridge with React. `aframe-react` passes React props to directly A-Frame using refs and `.setAttribute()`, bypassing the DOM.
 This works since A-Frame's `.setAttribute()`s are able to take non-string data such as objects, arrays, or elements and synchronously modify underlying 3D scene graph.

 ```js
 // aframe-react's <Entity/> React Component